arkency/posts/posts/2017-06-07-acceptance-testing-ruby-using-actors-personas.md

 <!-- more -->

-We have one, almost full-stack, acceptance test which spawns a rails app, a thread listening to HTTP requests and which checks that the metrics are receive by chillout.io when an Active Record object was created.
+We have one, almost full-stack, acceptance test which spawns a Rails app, a thread listening to HTTP requests and which checks that the metrics are received by chillout.io when an Active Record object was created.
 It has some interesting points so let's have a look.

 ## Higher level abstraction